-As shown here, an information message prompts you to select a pediatric age range when you monitor IPI on pediatric patients.

-8. Touch OK.
+- Note If you select Pediatric as a patient type, an information message prompts you to select a pediatric age range when you monitor IPI on pediatric patients, as shown here. - 8.
+Touch OK.

-Pediatric patient subtypes appear on the Patient Summary tab and on the Home tab as a label in the IPI frame, but they do not appear in the Patient frame.
+- Note Pediatric patient subtypes appear on the Patient Summary tab and on the Home tab as a label in the IPI frame, but they do not appear in the Patient frame. - 9.
+Select the patient type.